Bill Clinton: Impeachment and acquittal

 After a House inquiry, Clinton was impeached on December 19, 1998, by the House of Representatives.
 The House voted 228–206 to impeach him for perjury to a grand jury and voted 221–212 to impeach him for obstruction of justice.
 Clinton was only the second U.S. president (the first being Andrew Johnson) to be impeached.
 Impeachment proceedings were based on allegations that Clinton had illegally lied about and covered up his relationship with 22-year-old White House (and later Department of Defense) employee Monica Lewinsky.
 After the Starr Report was submitted to the House providing what it termed "substantial and credible information that President Clinton Committed Acts that May Constitute Grounds for an Impeachment", the House began impeachment hearings against Clinton before the mid-term elections.
-To hold impeachment proceedings, the Republican leadership called a lame-duck session in December 1998.
+To hold impeachment proceedings, Republican leadership called a lame-duck session in December 1998.

 While the House Judiciary Committee hearings ended in a straight party-line vote, there was lively debate on the House floor.
 The two charges passed in the House (largely with Republican support, but with a handful of Democratic votes as well) were for perjury and obstruction of justice.
 The perjury charge arose from Clinton's testimony before a grand jury that had been convened to investigate perjury he may have committed in his sworn deposition during Jones v.
 Clinton, Paula Jones's sexual harassment lawsuit.
 The obstruction charge was based on his actions to conceal his relationship with Lewinsky before and after that deposition.

 The Senate later acquitted Clinton of both charges.
 The Senate refused to meet to hold an impeachment trial before the end of the old term, so the trial was held over until the next Congress.
 Clinton was represented by Washington law firm Williams & Connolly.
 The Senate finished a twenty-one-day trial on February 12, 1999, with the vote of 55 not guilty/45 guilty on the perjury charge and 50 not guilty/50 guilty on the obstruction of justice charge.
 Both votes fell short of the constitutional two-thirds majority requirement to convict and remove an officeholder.
 The final vote was generally along party lines, with no Democrats voting guilty, and only a handful of Republicans voting not guilty.

-On January 19, 2001, Clinton's law license was suspended for five years after he acknowledged to an Arkansas circuit court that he had engaged in conduct prejudicial to the administration of justice in the Jones case.
+On January 19, 2001, Clinton's law license was suspended for five years after he acknowledged to an Arkansas circuit court he had engaged in conduct prejudicial to the administration of justice in the Jones case.
+On October 1, the U.S. Supreme Court suspended Clinton from practicing law in the high court, citing fallout from the Lewinsky scandal, but rather than appealing the decision he resigned from the bar entirely.